M-A-Sc/Biometric-Face-Recognition-Picture-Matcher/README.md

 # Biometric-Face-Recognition-Picture-Matcher

-Extracts biometric features of two faces, and checks for matching faces
+Extract biometric features , and check for matching faces